Tesla’s marketing strategy shows that it’s time for CEOs to get social

 Tesla hoods signed by paint shop team to mark production milestones.
 Thanks to all of our teams for your work and commitment to our mission. pic.twitter.com/r8PzdBbOIK— Tesla (@Tesla) September 4, 2017

-Naturally, this was the most shared tweet that we examined.
-Again, it’s not necessarily an approach that everyone can copy, but when you’ve got the world hanging on your every word, sometimes less is more.
+This was the most shared tweet that we looked at.
+It might not be a marketing strategy that other brands can copy or would even consider, but when you’ve got the world hanging on your every word... less is more.

-From a social media marketing perspective, it’s no surprise then that Tesla is the car brand most linked to topics like electric cars and autonomous vehicles on social, even though established car makers are investing just as much if not significantly more than Tesla in these areas.
-The chart below shows the percentage of the social discussion held by each brand on the subject of electric vehicles:
+It’s no surprise that Tesla is the car brand most linked to topics like electric cars and autonomous vehicles on social.
+Despite established car makers investing just as much, if not more than Tesla in these areas.
+The chart below shows the percentage of social discussion by each brand on the subject of electric vehicles...

 And the world’s biggest producer of electric vehicles is?
-It certainly isn’t Tesla.
-It’s actually Renault-Nissan, all the way down in 11th on our list.
-Tesla and Musk have managed to create a perception of themselves that enables them to compete and really outperform auto rivals on social.
+Not Tesla.
+It’s Renault-Nissan, all the way down in 11th place.
+Tesla and Musk have createe an image of themselves that enables them to compete and outperform auto rivals on social.

-It’s difficult in many ways for established players to do what Tesla do in putting a single person front and center of their brand.
-Brands like BMW, Toyota, and Ford were founded decades ago and not every founder has the charisma and slightly insane eccentricity of Elon Musk.
+Not all established players can do what Tesla have done, in putting a single person front and center of their brand.
+Brands like BMW, Toyota, and Ford were founded decades ago and not every founder has the charisma or 'insane' eccentricity of Elon Musk.

-But providing a personalized, insider view on social media can help humanize your brand.
-Whether it’s the CEO, another executive or a group of employees, I think consumers are increasingly interested in the people and values behind a brand (especially a big one), not just the products.
-Musk’s – and by proxy, Tesla’s - popularity resides in his willingness to share his random thoughts, ideas, and even failures; where other executives, understandably, prefer to play it safe.
+Providing a personalized, insider view on social media helps humanize a brand.
+Regardless of industry.
+Whether it’s the CEO, other C-levels, or employees, we're increasingly interested in the people and values behind a brand (especially a big one).
+It's no longer all about the products.
+Musk’s – and by proxy, Tesla’s - popularity sits with his willingness to share his random thoughts, ideas, failures, quirks.
+Where other executives play it safe.
+Which is a shame.

-The problem is, social media is now such a noisy landscape that “playing it safe” isn’t really enough to cut through the background noise.
-It may be a bit uncomfortable at the beginning but now is the time for CEOs and executives to start being more visible on social media.
-Your customers (and investors) are talking about you anyway, being on social lets you at least play some role in shaping their perception.
+Social media is a noisy landscape in which playing it safe no longer works.
+You'll be lost in the crowd.
+It may be a struggle at the beginning, but now's the time for CEOs and executives to be more visible on social media.
+Your customers, investors, and prospects are talking about you.
+Being on social lets you play a role in shaping their perception.